-The main aim at 10 to 12 year old age grade is that we continue to create an environment which sees children enjoy themselves with their friends.
-At this age grade our focus on skills will increase as we look for children to continue to develop their ability mastering the basic skills of the game, whilst for the first time starting to play on bigger pitches and with increased numbers.
+The main aim for 10 to 12-year-olds is to continue creating an environment where children enjoy themselves with their friends.
+At this age grade, our focus on skills will increase as we look for children to continue to develop their ability to master the basic skills of the game whilst, for the first time, starting to play on bigger pitches and with increased numbers.